Higher order Massey products for algebras over algebraic operads: Higher-order operadic Massey products

-The super index in $\Gamma^c$ indicates that we are seeing the corresponding element in the Koszul dual \emph{cooperad} of $\mathcal P$.
+The super index $c$ in $\Gamma^c$ indicates that we are seeing the corresponding element in the Koszul dual \emph{cooperad} of $\mathcal P$.
 At a later place, we will see this same element as a relation $\Gamma$ in the free operad $\mathcal F(E)$.
 Since we will need to distinguish between these two elements, we keep the super index in the notation.
-The definition above gives an algorithm to compute $I\left(\Gamma^c\right)$ which finishes after finitely many steps.

 The following elementary observation will be the base case of the inductive definition of defining systems below.
 We record this fact before giving some explicit examples.